-A woman’s contraceptive needs change throughout her reproductive life.
-She will often re-evaluate over time by taking lifestyle choices, past experiences, and personal preferences into consideration, as well as the method of application.
+A woman’s contraceptive needs changes throughout her reproductive life.
+She will often re-evaluate over time by taking into consideration lifestyle choices, past experiences, and personal preferences - as well as the method of application.

 While many women choose to use the pill for contraception and are happy with their choice, there is a number of women who decide to move away from the pill (and other short and long-acting hormonal contraceptives) for a variety of reasons.

 Scientific research has shown that Natural Cycles can be a good option for these women (2), as it’s an easy and effective method of natural contraception without safety concerns or side-effects.
 Natural Cycles also provides very useful personal health information related to a woman's body, cycle, and fertility.

 Of course, as with all contraceptive methods, there are limitations.
 The main ones for Natural Cycles being that couples must use protection or abstain from sex on “red days” (fertile days) and that the woman should be willing to follow a daily routine of measuring her temperature.
 Also, the app alone does not protect against STIs (Sexually Transmitted Infections).

 Evidence shows that a woman who has actively chosen a method of contraception and is satisfied with it is more likely to use it consistently and correctly.
 Whereas women who choose methods which are not in line with their actual preferences may be less likely to adhere to it or might discontinue using this method.
 (3)